whatsmate/whatsmate.github.io/_posts/2017-06-06-convert-pdf-to-text-python.md

 7. Run the script to see the result: `./extract-pdf-text-sync.py`

 If your PDF file is larger than 1 MB, you will need to call the asynchronous API instead.
+See an <a href="https://github.com/whatsmate/pdf-demos/tree/master/python">example in Python</a>.

 The trial account only allows you to call the PDF-to-Text API up to 20 times for learning purpose.
 [Upgrade to a Premium plan](https://www.whatsmate.net/pdf-api-subscribe.html) to use the API seriously.